ynotstartups/notes/notes/index.md

 ## Meaning Of Life

-I believe that the meaning of life is just to be alive.
+I believe that the meaning of life is to be alive.

 I once thought the meaning of life is to enjoy every moment of life, but I don't think it is true any more because there were good days and bad days so it wasn't always possible to enjoy it.